 - 98% patient recommendation rate

-The Decompression with Interlaminar Stabilization Device helps relieve pain associated with spinal stenosis.
-Through a small incision, the surgeon first decompresses the affected areas eliminating the source of pain.
-Once the stenosis has been decompressed, he will insert the coflex® device, which will help to stabilize the spine and maintain the decompression without limiting the patient’s range of motion.
-The coflex® slides between the lamina, not just the spinous process bones, and opens the foramen 1 to 2 millimeters.
-Elevating the foramen after a decompression, where the nerves exist, helps prevent future nerve compression in the area.
-The procedure decompresses both sides of the spine for immediate stabilization, while allowing the spine to maintain its mobility.
+The Decompression with Interlaminar Stabilization® device helps relieve pain associated with spinal stenosis.
+Through a small incision, the surgeon first decompresses the affected nerves in the spine, thus eliminating the source of pain.
+Once the nerve has been decompressed, the surgeon will insert the coflex® device, which will help to stabilize the spine and maintain the decompression without limiting range of motion.

 Like the other types of minimally invasive surgeries at Laser Spine Institute, anterior cervical discectomy and fusion is performed through a small incision in the front of the neck.
 The surgeon will make a tunnel to the spine by moving aside muscles so that the bony vertebrae and discs can be seen.
 With the aid of a fluoroscope (a special X-ray), the surgeon will remove the disc.
-Next, open disc space is prepared for the bone graft stabilization or the artificial disc replacement.
-Allograft bone is used to complete the reconstruction and is then stabilized with a small titanium plate.
-Once that is complete, the incision is closed and the patient will be on their way to postoperative recovery.
+Once the disc is removed, the surgeon will insert an implant to help stabilize the spine.

 A cervical disc replacement is a minimally invasive procedure in which an unhealthy vertebral disc is substituted with a new, artificial disc.

-An LLIF is a minimally invasive spine surgery that accesses the spine from incisions on the side of the body.
-This procedure avoids separating the low back muscles, cutting bone, or moving aside blood vessels as required for other spine fusion procedures (PLIF, TLIF, ALIF).
-Lateral access spine surgery can treat a variety of conditions including herniations, degenerative scoliosis, nerve impingement, certain tumors, and instability and pain resulting from disc degeneration.
-When treating this source of back and leg pain, most of the disc is removed, a spacer is used to restore proper disc height, and bone grafts are added to fuse the adjacent vertebrae, restoring stability.
+An LLIF is a minimally invasive spine surgery that accesses the spine from incisions on the side of the body to avoid separating the low back muscles, cutting bone or moving aside blood vessels.
+Lateral access spine surgery can treat a variety of conditions including herniations, degenerative scoliosis, nerve impingement, certain tumors and instability and pain resulting from disc degeneration.
+When treating this source of back and leg pain, most of the disc is removed, a spacer is used to restore proper disc height and bone grafts are added to fuse the adjacent vertebrae, restoring stability.

 An SI joint fusion is a minimally invasive procedure, performed where the sacrum joins with the pelvis.
-Through the guidance of a fluoroscope, Laser Spine Institute surgeons will perform the procedure through a small incision.
-Most patients will not lose any range of motion because there is usually limited mobility in the SI joint without the procedure.
+Through the guidance of a fluoroscope (special X-ray), the surgeon will perform the procedure through a small incision.
+The surgeon will fuse together the sacrum and the pelvis to increase the stability of the spine.